 Since it was a national holiday and our day was packed, we opted to find a quick bite to eat at the Met.
 We first checked out a cafe near the American wing and there were a lot of nuts on the menu.

 We then found The Cafeteria, located downstairs for some simpler fare.
 One station had PBJ on the menu so my children ordered pasta dishes which didn’t seem to have any nuts on the menu.
-The cafeteria also has soup, a salad bar, an antipasta bar, sandwiches, and prepackaged snacks, so there are a lot of different options even if you can’t custom order your food.
+The Cafeteria also has soup, a salad bar, an antipasta bar, sandwiches, and prepackaged snacks, so there are a lot of different options even if you can’t custom order your food.
 The food is delicious with a touch of creativity, which is very unexpected for a cafeteria style restaurant.
-It’s important to remember to be cautious and flexible with our expectations because it’s essentially

 I really enjoyed the Met, partially because one of my favorite childhood books, the story of From the Mixed-up Files of Mrs. Basil E. Frankweiler (affiliate link) came to life in my imagination for me.
 I thought about where did the children who ran away from home and had an adventure of a lifetime living and hiding out at the Met.
 It’s such a wonderful museum and a few hours wasn’t nearly enough.
 However we had to leave to make our way to watch the 4th of July fireworks.

 My husband suggested eating at Brother Jimmy’s BBQ (BBQ again!) at the Murray Hill location.
+(Update: all of the Brother Jimmy’s BBQ locations are closed as of April 2022).
 It is a lively sports bar, family friendly, with some outdoor seating.
 I had called in advance to confirm that they didn’t have any dishes containing nuts.
 Three of us ordered a BBQ with two sides and shared family style and one son really wanted a grilled cheese sandwich, it was a lot of food but we still had hours of walking and standing ahead of us.
 Compared to Blue Smoke, Brother Jimmy’s BBQ was louder and more casual, reasonably priced for a lot of good food, but Blue Smoke’s food was definitely more flavorful and prepared to perfection and the staff is much more attentive regarding food allergies.